useme-com/revolut-python/README.rst

 A Python wrapper for Revolut API, Python 2.x and 3.x compatible.

-Release 0.2, a hardcore alpha.
+Release 0.4, a working beta

 What is supported?
 ------------------